 I’d be going to Africa for the very first time onboard an Ethiopian Airlines business class flight.
 Ethiopian Airlines operates a fifth-freedom route from Newark to Abidjan, Côte d’Ivoire; after this, I’d be continuing onto Accra, Ghana onboard South African Airways later that evening.

 This will be a shorter review than usual, since I’ve actually already flown in business class on the Ethiopian 787 before, on a Buenos Aires–São Paulo flight last year.
+This particular flight was booked as part of an Aeroplan Mini-RTW to Perth, for a total of 160,000 miles.

 I’ve already covered the hard product in detail in that post (and it’s a pretty standard forward-facing business class seat, so there’s not too much to enthuse about).
 Same goes for things like the in-flight entertainment system, which didn’t change much from last year to now.